y2kbugger/weeklyreview_todotxt/README.md

 # WIP
+- make prototype of fastapi ws endpoint helloworls
+- deploy to azure
 - make a prototype of an in-memory version of a todo list
   - handle basic state manipulation, with undo/redo